-In our priorities for government, we highlight the piloting of financial incentives as a key way that government can support business and encourage employers to recruit people leaving prison, people on probation and people with unspent convictions.
+In our priorities for government, we highlight financial incentives as a key way that government can support business and encourage employers to recruit people leaving prison or on probation and people with unspent convictions.

 Many businesses are fearful of hiring people with a criminal record.
-75% of companies admit to discriminating and not offering an applicant a job on the basis of them declaring a criminal record.
-This is often because of long-standing beliefs about their reliability and the risks they think they pose to a company’s public image.
+75% of companies admit to discriminating against applicants who declare a criminal record.
+This is often because of long-standing beliefs about their reliability and concerns over the company’s public image.
 This comes at a cost to society; around a third of people claiming job seekers allowance have a criminal record.

-This is something that Unlock very much supports, and it’s something we’ve been calling for.
-As a charity that both helps individuals with convictions overcome the barriers and stigma associated with criminal records, as well as supporting employers to take people on, we think this is a really strong way in which government can encourage employers in this space.
+As a charity helping individuals with convictions overcome stigma, as well as supporting employers to take people on, we think financial incentives should be a key part of government’s strategy to encourage employers in this space.

 How could it work?